Battle of Abu Klea: Battle

 The battle was short, lasting barely fifteen minutes from start to finish.
 Casualties for the British were nine officers and 65 other ranks killed and over a hundred wounded.
-The Mahdists lost 1,100 dead during the fifteen minutes of fighting, made all the worse by only 3,000–5,000 of the Dervish force being engaged.
-Among the Dervish dead was Musa wad Helu, one of the Mahdist chiefs.
+The Mahdists lost 1,100 dead during the fifteen minutes of fighting, made all the worse by only 3,000–5,000 of the dervish force being engaged.
+Among the dervish dead was Musa wad Helu, one of the Mahdist chiefs.
 British national hero Colonel F. G. Burnaby of the Royal Horse Guards was killed by a spear to the throat.
+The Times reported that he "fell while reforming a broken British square" (this being one of only two recorded cases of a British square 'breaking' in the 19th century).
 Frank Rhodes (brother of Cecil) distinguished himself when several horses were shot under him during the engagement, earning him a Distinguished Service Order.
+Gunner Alfred Smith fought bravely to save his officer, Lieutenant Guthrie, and was awarded a Victoria Cross.

+Aftermath

-Gunner Alfred Smith fought bravely to save his officer, Lieutenant Guthrie, and was awarded a VC.
-Another action happened two days later at Abu Kru (the Battle of El Gubat) and the advance rescue force leader Major General Sir Herbert Stewart was mortally wounded by Remington rifle fire by the Mahdists that night.
-He knew it was a mortal wound, and he transferred command to a inexperienced leader, Brigadier General Sir Charles Wilson (the column's intelligence officer).
+The Desert Column set out from Abu Klea in the late afternoon of 18 January and marched through the night towards Metemmeh.
+It fought a battle on the afternoon of 19 January near Abu Kru, in the vicinity of Metemmeh, in which it repulsed another charge by the Mahdists.
+The column's leader, Major General Herbert Stewart, was wounded by Remington rifle fire that night and transferred command to an inexperienced leader, Brigadier General Charles Wilson, his intelligence officer (Stewart would die of his wound a month later).
 Wilson was slow to organize his forces, and in tarrying another day, it was he who was the cause of that advance detachment's delay.

-A report in The Times newspaper says that Burnaby "fell while reforming a broken British square" (this being one of only two recorded cases of a British square 'breaking' in the 19th century).

-Aftermath
+On 20 January a flotilla of four steamers with a motley force of Sudanese and Egyptian troops sent downriver by Gordon reached the British camp.
+After some reconnaissance up and down the river, Wilson set off towards Khartoum with two of the steamers and a small force on 24 January.
+His orders from Wolseley were to make contact and confer with Gordon.
+They arrived after 11 o’clock on 28 January and were met with enemy fire from the riverbanks.
+Khartoum had fallen to the Mahdi on 26 January and Gordon had been killed.

-The column was too late to save Khartoum; the Mahdists captured it two days before the column arrived, leading to the death of General Gordon.
-The British then withdrew from the Sudan, leaving the Dervishes of the Mahdi to rule Sudan for the next 13 years.
-The official public blame for this failure was left with Prime Minister Gladstone for delaying several months, to the considerable anger expressed in public of Queen Victoria, to authorize a rescue.
-Gladstone lost public confidence and much authority and within two months he resigned.
+The British then withdrew from the Sudan, leaving the Mahdi to rule Sudan for the next 13 years.
+The official public blame for this failure was left with Prime Minister Gladstone for delaying several months to authorise a rescue, to the considerable anger expressed in public of Queen Victoria.

+Poetic tributes

 The battle was celebrated by the doggerel poet William McGonagall: